krish-adi/llmstxt-site/README.md

 # llmstxt-site

+llmstxt-site project has a new home.
+For new contributions please submit them [here](https://llmstxt.site/submit) !

 This is a centralized directory of all /llms.txt files available online.
 The /llms.txt file is a proposed standard for websites to provide concise and structured information to help large language models (LLMs) efficiently use website content during inference time.

 **Contributions are the backbone of this repository’s success.
 Let’s work together to build a comprehensive resource for /llms.txt files and advance the adoption of this standard for LLM-friendly content!**

+The new submission process will make it easy to process the submissions.

 ## Purpose